-Business need blockchain technology to protect their intellectual property, given the dangers posed by hackers who target even the most complicated networks.
+Businesses need blockchain technology to protect their intellectual property, given the dangers posed by hackers who target even the most complicated networks.
 By digitizing their IPs, business should be able to protect their investments when it comes to creations and innovations.

 Blockchain being an immutable technology acts as a perfect place to store, check and verify intellectual property.
 While copyright laws are designed to protect people’s work and innovation, there hasn’t been a definitive registration systems that people can rely on, to prove ownership.

-However, with the use of blockchain technology there is hope of development of systems that people will use in future to prove ownership to their creations.
+However, with the use of blockchain technology, there is hope of development of systems that people will use in future to prove ownership to their creations.

 Companies and businesses with operations online need blockchain technology, if they are to remain one step ahead of cyber-attacks.
 Data theft worth millions of dollars has become a common phenomenon, given the strong demand for such information in the dark web.

 Blockchain technology has already proved to be effective in recording data in a transparent, secure and resistant way.
 Blockchain powered systems have become a no-go zone as they are impossible to hack into, without leaving a trace.

 Hacking being a major issue facing enterprises, blockchain technology promises to provide ledger for financial transactions that cannot be hacked.
 The fact that the technology is immutable also makes it an ideal foundation for cyber security as guarantees both sides of a transaction are transparent and incorruptible.

 Businesses, companies and even governments need blockchain technology to survive an era where hackers are in constant pursuit of vulnerable systems in pursuit of valuable data.
 That said, Blockchain is starting to have the same impact the Internet had in the early 2000’s as people and businesses look for ways to protect their interests.

 Learn more: Is Blockchain Right For Your Business Needs?